Ryan Van Til

 Gather 12 to 24 months of bank statements

 Download complete statements from all accounts you plan to use.
-Consistency matters — large unexplained deposits will need documentation.
+Consistency matters, and large unexplained deposits will need documentation.

 Get a CPA letter